votingsystem/votingsystem/readme.md

 ## TimeStamp server

-All the signatures made by the system incorporates a TimeStamp, the system needs a TimeStampServer to add TimeStamps to the signatures.
+All the signatures made by the system incorporates a TimeStamp, the system needs a TimeStamp server to add TimeStamps to the signatures.
 You need to install the one provided in the proyect and update the param **timestampServerURL** on **config.properties** with the value of your installation.